IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 ##### Home panel

-The home panel is the main element shown on the screen when starting TomTom IndiGO.
+The home panel is the main element shown on the screen when starting TomTom Digital Cockpit.
 The default home panel contains a map that allows the user to plan a trip somewhere and navigate to it.
 A frontend can provide a home panel by adding a panel that extends [`HomePanel`](TTIVI_PLATFORM_API) to its panels.